DeepaSU1/password-generator/README.md

 ## Description

-This is an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+This is an application that an user can use to generate a random password based on criteria selected for password option.
+Application will prompt for password length, if length less than 10 digits, it will send message to reenter length >=10 and less than 64.
+Application will also prompt for password character options 1 for special characters, 2 for numbers, 3 for lower case and 4 for upper case characters.
+After choosing valid options, click password generate button.
+Output password generated will be displayed on the html screen as shown above.

 ## Installation

-N/A
+N/A, Run application github url mentioned below from default browser preferably chrome.

 ## Usage